 The Valley and town are surrounded by national forests, but the baby blue sky, often dappled with whispy clouds, looms large.
 Moose, elk, mountain lions, osprey, grouse, antelope and jackalope (!) are all close at hand.
 The nearby Palisades Reservoir is open for boating, water skiing, and fishing.
 Snowmobilers have access to miles of groomed trails and open bowls.

 Homes in town are mostly ranch ramblers.
 Many have a large lot with outbuildings or livestock pens.
 Homes outside of town are primarily ranch ramblers, cabins and A-frames.

 Population: 450 (city proper)

 Age 45 or Better: 38%

 Cost of Living: 16% below the national average

 Climate: On average, the area receives 14 inches of rain and 85 inches of snow per year.
 Summer temperatures are in the 70s and 80s, and winter temperatures are in the single digits, teens and 20s.
 The elevation is 5,954 feet above sea level.

 At Least One Hospital Accepts Medicare Patients?
 No

 At Least One Hospital Accredited By Joint Commission?
-No. Afton has a 22-bed critical access hospital, Star Valley Medical Center, but it is not accredited.
-It does, though, receive good patient reviews.
+No. Afton has a 22-bed critical access hospital, Star Valley Health, but it is not accredited.
+It does, though, receive excellent patient reviews.
 The closest accredited hospital is 90 miles away in Idaho Falls, Idaho.

 Public Transit: No